Mario-chico/mysite/src/content/blog/en/weight-loss.md

 ---
 ## Why?

-There are too many benefits to obtain, and the main benefit depends on your situation and purposes.
+There are too many benefits to obtain, and the main depends on your situation and purposes.

 - Improved mental and emotional health.
 - Improved sex hormones.